11 Things You Need to Know About Ferry Crossing to Puerto Williams, Chile – the World’s Southernmost City

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Taking the ferry to Puerto Williams is an unique experience you will never forget.
+Taking the ferry from Punta Arenas to Puerto Williams is an unique experience you will never forget.

 Sailing towards Puerto Williams, a city in the southern end of South America, through Patagonia fjords and sub-Antarctic channels among the uninhabited islands, Beagle Channel and the sights of crystalline glaciers is a dream of a lifetime, but what do you need to expect on this ferry trip to the southernmost city in the world?